 Uruguay travel blog by Mark Berman -

-» View Photoset (34 Photos)
+» View Photoset (45 Photos)

-Uruguay at Paysandu, it was a quick 45min bus ride across the General Artigas International Bridge, passport procedures were fast and simple.
+Uruguay at Paysandu, it is a quick 45min bus ride across the General Artigas International Bridge, passport procedures are fast and simple.

 From the bus terminal I walked to the city center to the tourist office and asked about some budget accommodation.
 I stopped at a couple

 of hotels along the way but their prices were definitely not for backpackers.
 The tourist office were helpful but really there is nothing

-accommodationwise in Paysandu for the budget traveler and I ended up having to spend around $35USD for a room for 2 without
+accommodationwise in Paysandu for the budget traveler and I ended up having to spend around $35USD for a room for 2 without a bathroom.

 It seems that in Uruguay, if you are not in a touristy town, hotels are overpriced.
 Excessive hotel prices would be the theme of these

 travels of mine in Uruguay.
 I couldn't afford to stay in Paysandu more than one night so I set out to explore as much as I could in one day.

-with its 6 tall white columns and stairs leading up, it has a name to match also 'Basilica Nuestra Senora del Rosario y San
+impressive with its 6 tall white columns and stairs leading up.
+It has a name to match also 'Basilica Nuestra Senora del Rosario y San

 Benito de Palermo'.
-On the other side of the plaza are some colorful flower gardens and a monument to Adolfo Piaggio who directed the 1st
+On the other side of the plaza are some colorful flower gardens and a monument of Adolfo Piaggio who directed the 1st

 performance of the Paysandu Municipal Band in 1926.

 Down the Main Road

 From the plaza leading down is the main street Av 18 de Julio which has plenty of shops,

 a few banks, but not many places to eat.
-At the very bottom of the road, about 10mins walk, I came to Plaza Jose Artigas.
+At the very bottom of the road, about 10mins walk, is Plaza Jose Artigas.
 This is in the

 direction of the river and beaches, the international bridge and the Uruguay River Amphitheater.
 General Jose Artigas stands high in

-(1890-1935) - singer and tango legend, lastly to Dr Luis P. Lenguas.
+Escayola (1871-1944) - a legendary gaucho, Carlos Gardel (1890-1935) - singer and tango legend and Dr Luis P. Lenguas.

 River and Port